ptikobj/cv/resume.md

 technology company based in London.
 Committed to helping people with disabilities.
 Extensive experience writing software for and delivering training to clients for nearly eight years.
 I also have a background in marketing and fine art.
-In my spare time I paint, write a newsletter on art and answer accessibility questions on Stack Overflow.
+In my spare time I paint, write an art newsletter and answer accessibility questions on Stack Overflow.

 Work Experience
 ---------------